BACompton/csce274_01/README.txt

             robot_inf.<constant>

-        For example, the clean button would be reference like so:
+        For example, the clean button would be referenced like so:

             robot_inf.Button.CLEAN